ist-dresden/cpm-platform-htl/README.md

 ### Access request / session / page context attributes

-The AttributesUseProvider allows reading request- or session-attributes or the EmulatedPageContext with a data-sly-use statement such that the IDE knows the specific class and can provide code-completion etc.  This use provider is activated whenever the "fromScope" paraeter is present.
+The AttributesUseProvider allows reading request- or session-attributes or the EmulatedPageContext with a data-sly-use statement such that the IDE knows the specific class and can provide code-completion etc.  This use provider is activated whenever the "fromScope" parameter is present.
 Usage example (reads the search result from a request attribute `searchresult`):
 ```
 <sly data-sly-use.searchresult="${'com.composum.pages.commons.service.search.SearchService.Result' @ fromScope='request', key='searchresult'}"/>:
 ```